How to Establish a Remote Work Policy According to Experts

 “The pros of remote workers are countless but one of the key positives is that we can hire smart people from around the world.
 In turn, this allows team members to manage their own lifestyle and work-life balance, and this has a profound impact on overall happiness and productivity.”

 Greg Mercer, Jungle Scout

 One of the reasons why employees are looking for home based jobs is because they want flexibility.
 They don’t want to be locked in a box of a 9-5 job.
 This is what you need to keep in mind when promoting a remote work policy.

 Sure, your team still needs to meet deadlines and ensure the quality’s up to par.
 However, the beauty of remote work lies on the flexibility itself.
 It maximizes one’s productivity by making the most of their peak hours.
-Remote working demotes lazy Mondays altogether and ditches the concept of a dreadful commute.
+Telecommuting demotes lazy Mondays altogether and ditches the concept of a dreadful commute.

 Practice Client Transparency

 “We have thousands of clients in over 150 countries, and not one has ever inquired as to whether our employees work remotely or not.
 The important thing is to provide superlative service and exceed our clients’ expectations.
 Remote working is in no sense an impediment to this for us.”

 Hugo Lesser, BrightTax

 You may be hesitant about whether or not you should disclose your workforce nature to your client.
 However, you should remember that clients are more results-oriented and are more focused on what you can bring to the table rather than who is working on a project per se.
 In fact, companies are now more accepting of the concept because of the diversity that a remote culture offers,

 The Remote Work Policy is not a One-Size-Fits-All Solution